Last Updated on July 26, 2023

 GST Audit Date

-The Ministry of Finance has set the deadline for filing GSTR 9, GSTR 9A, and GSTR 9C form for the fiscal year 2020-21 as of December 31, 2021.
-In order to avoid penalty, businesses must file the GSTR 9 annual return form and the GSTR 9C audit reconciliation form as soon as possible.
+The Ministry of Finance has set the deadline for filing GSTR 9, GSTR 9A, and GSTR 9C forms for the fiscal year 2020-21 as of December 31, 2021.
+In order to avoid penalties, businesses must file the GSTR 9 annual return form and the GSTR 9C audit reconciliation form as soon as possible.
 However, sometimes the GST Audit Due Date gets an extension.
 In that case, it is crucial to get the necessary updates from the official press.

 1. When a special audit might happen?